influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/downsampling_and_retention.md

 > **Note:** We do this before inserting any data because InfluxDB only performs CQs on new data, that is, data with timestamps that occur after the time at which we create the CQ.

 #### Create a new `DEFAULT` RP
-When we initially [created the database](/influxdb/v1.0/query_language/database_management/#create-a-database-with-create-database) `food_data`, InfluxDB automatically generated an RP called `default` with an infinite duration and a replication factor set to one.
+When we initially [created the database](/influxdb/v1.0/query_language/database_management/#create-a-database-with-create-database) `food_data`, InfluxDB automatically generated an RP called `autogen` with an infinite duration and a replication factor set to one.
-`default` is also the `DEFAULT` RP for `food_data`; if we do not supply an explicit RP when we write a point to the database, InfluxDB writes the point to `default` and it keeps those data forever.
+`autogen` is also the `DEFAULT` RP for `food_data`; if we do not supply an explicit RP when we write a point to the database, InfluxDB writes the point to `autogen` and it keeps those data forever.

 We want the `DEFAULT` RP on `food_data` to be a two hour policy.
 To create our new RP, we enter the following command: